ngs-doo/TemplaterExamples/Intermediate/HtmlToWord/Readme.md

  * remove-old-xml - which will remove previous paragraph after XML is inserted
  * replace-xml - which will insert XML at the place of the paragraph (instead of after it)
  * merge-xml - which will merge provided XML into the found structure

+### Document merging
+With version 6.1 Templater also supports document embedding in Word.
+This can be used for document merging, HTML/RTF import and similar purposes.
+To import embedded document, special type must be used:

+  * System.IO.FileInfo in C#
+  * java.io.File in Java

+This works for non-trivial cases, as images, tables and other objects can be imported this way.
+When replacing such tag, Templater will check if previous tag location would leave paragraph empty.
+In that case it will remove old paragraph to not leave whitespace around.

+Templater will recognize tags inside embedded documents, so this will work seamlessly in various use cases.

 ### Plugin example